This guide is for you if you’re applying to York Schulich BBA, or you are simply interested in learning more about the

 When you receive the email with your York Reference Number, you will also be given a link to download the Leadership Profile template.

 Once downloaded, you can input your answers directly into the document.

 COACH’S TIP: We recommend having your Leadership Profile written before you download the template.
 A few weeks before you plan to submit your application, write your answers in a Word Doc or Google Doc, and then simply copy them into the PDF once you download the template.
 This will give you more time to think about your answers, edit your work, and make changes if you need to.
 To make things easier, we’ve created a Leadership profile example and template, available here.

 When you’ve completed the PDF, you must upload it to the Kira Talent System.
 To do this, click the ‘Supplemental Materials’ tab (this is under ‘Registration’).

-Then, click the “Leadership Profile” button on the “Upload Your Files” page, like this:
+Then, click the “Leadership Profile” button on the “Upload Your Files” page and attach the PDF.